AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-manage-permissions.md

     - Add user roles that have permissions in the namespace.
     - Edit permissions for each user role.

-    For more information, see [Manage Permissions for Namespace window](#manage-permissions-for-namespace-window) <!-- TODO: Update xref -->.
+    For more information, see [Manage Permissions window](xref:permissions-management#manage-permissions-window).

 1. When you are finished editing permissions, select **Save**.